 Fundamental analysis of stocks is the bedrock of long-term investing.
 Fundamental analysis is a critical component used by stock investors to determine if the current stock price reflects the actual current value of a company.
-This fundamental analysis for dummies guide will teach you how to take a stock fundamental view from your analysis and translate that into a trade.
+This Stock Fundamental Analysis Cheat Sheet will teach you how to take a stock fundamental view from your analysis and translate that into a trade.

 If this is your first time on our website, our team at Trading Strategy Guides welcomes you.
 Make sure you hit the subscribe button, so you get your Free Trading Strategy every week directly into your email box.